jwstegemann/fritz2-docs/StateManagement.md

 val myComponent = html {
     input {
         value = store.data
-        store.update = changes
+        store.update = changes.values()
     }
 }
 ```

-`changes` in this example is a flow of `String` created by listening to the `Change`-Event of the underlying input-element.
-Whenever this event is raised, a new value appears on the `Flow` and is processed by the `update`-Handler of the `Store` to update the model.
-Event-flows are available for [all HTML5-events](https://api.fritz2.dev/fritz2/io.fritz2.dom.html/-html-elements).
+`changes` in this example is a flow of events created by listening to the `Change`-Event of the underlying input-element.
+Calling `values()` on it, extracts the current value from the input.
+Whenever such an event is raised, a new value appears on the `Flow` and is processed by the `update`-Handler of the `Store` to update the model.
+Event-flows are available for [all HTML5-events](https://api.fritz2.dev/fritz2/io.fritz2.dom/-with-events/).
+There are some more [convenience functions](https://api.fritz2.dev/fritz2/io.fritz2.dom/) to help you to extract the data you need from an event or controll event-processing.

 Of course you can map the elements of the `Flow` to a specific action-type before you connect it to the `Handler`.
 This way you can also add information from the rendering-contect to the action.

 You can also use any other source for a `Flow` like recurring timer events or even external events like web-sockets, local storage, etc.

-Next we will have a look at how to use [Lists in a model](ListsinaModel.html).
+Next we will have a look at how to use [Lists as a model](ListsinaModel.html).